vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/data_layer.md

 The parameter placeholders are:

 * &lt; measure-identifier &gt;
-* &lt; project-id &gt;
+* &lt; workspace-id &gt;

 For more information about what AFM and resultSpec are, see [AFM](afm) and [Result Specification \(resultSpec\)](50_custom__result.md).

-Though you can use either object URIs or object identifiers, we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData project they live in.
-That is, an object used in any project within your domainwould have the_same_object identifier in_any_of those projects\).
-To get a list ofcatalog items and date datasets from a GoodData projectin form of a JavaScript object, use [gdc-catalog-export](02_start__catalog_export.md).
+Though you can use either object URIs or object identifiers, we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData workspace they live in.
+That is, an object used in any workspace within your domainwould have the_same_object identifier in_any_of those workspaces\).
+To get a list ofcatalog items and date datasets from a GoodData workspace in form of a JavaScript object, use [gdc-catalog-export](02_start__catalog_export.md).

 ```javascript
 /*